mgoerens/opdev.github.io/_posts/2023-03-xx-subreconcilers-in-action.md

 }
 ```

-And, *voila*, we created our first subreconciler !
+And, *voila*, we created our first subreconciler!

 Now, let's see how to call it from the main reconciliation loop.
 This is a two
 step process.